PAPSilva/wormsGame/README.md

 # wormsGame

 Wormagedon-like game.
+This game was developed during one week only, while we were having our fourth week of Java.

+In this game, two teams fight in turns for supremacy on the battleground.
+Each soldier is armed with a bazooka, a rifle and a jetpack.
+Beware not to fly where the oxygen level is low!

-# Feature
+# Features

 The main features of this game are:
+* Game engine, which is independent of visualization engine.
-* Pysics engine.
+* 2D Pysics engine, built from the ground-up.
-* Modularity to make many games.

-## UML diagrams

-UML files were produced with PlantText.
-To generate the UML diagrams, please import these files in www.planttest.com.
+* Modular, open for expansion, close for modification.
+* Easiness to add new levels and soldiers skins.

 ## GIT workflow ##

 We used the following branch structure:
 * Master: Stable version.
-Only team leader can commit it.
+Only team leader can commit to it.
 * Release: Feature freeze.
 Used to test and bug fix for production.
-Only team leader can commit it.
+Only team leader can commit to it.
 * Hot fixes: Work out specific issues.
 Initial commit should start with a brief description of the issue.
 * Development: up-to-date branch.